 Most casual aquarium owners will probably not need a permanent quarantine system.
 However, if you have a lot of fish, especially saltwater fish, then it’s an investment in time, money, and space that is worthwhile.

 Not only will you benefit from the ability to quickly segregate fish, but it will also be more humane, as distressed fish, or fish who are ill, or old, will be able to be put into a less stressful environment without problems.

 It’s the same if you acquire new fish as well stop the more you have, the larger the turnover will be, and having a permanent quarantine tank will make integration into the main aquarium far less stressful.

 Emergency Quarantine Tank

 If you decide that you don’t need to keep a permanent quarantine system in place, then the alternative is to have one stored away for emergency purposes.
-This is obviously going to be the ideal situation if you are short of space, time, or you don’t have a large number of fish in the tank.
+This is obviously going to be the ideal situation if you are short of space, and time or you don’t have a large number of fish in the tank.

 You set the tank up as you need it.
-This doesn’t create such a stable ecosystem as a permanent quarantine tank, but as long as you set it up slowly, so that it can be established, then you can still isolate and deal with problem fish quite quickly.
+This doesn’t create such a stable ecosystem as a permanent quarantine tank, but as long as you set it up slowly so that it can be established, then you can still isolate and deal with problem fish quite quickly.

 The trick is to make sure that you partly fill your quarantine tank with water from the main aquarium.
 Not only does this partly achieve a cycle of the main tank, but it also introduces conditioned water, that will help the fish in the emergency quarantine tank to acclimatize more quickly.